Maislinn/Regex-Tutorial/README.md

 ## Contributing
-As a UC Berkeley student and tech professional, I want to continue to learn and create effective code.
-Please reach out to UC Berkeley to access the source code or reach out to me to offer your own solutions.
+As a UC Berkeley student and tech professional, I want to continue to learn and grow, please add to my knowledge with your own commits and comments on my gist file.

 Maislinn Helfer | Github @maislinn